 Bio Leaf MCG Grow Blend

-60dm3 bag of specially formulated growing medium (a mixture of coir + perlite + Trichaderma), which is a perfect accompaniment to your growing system.
+The 60dm3 bag is a specially formulated growing medium (a mixture of coir + perlite + Trichoderma), which is a perfect accompaniment to your growing system.

 WHAT’S IN THE BAG: